-If you have been arrested for any charge, you want to find the best attorney who can help you fight the charges.
-You might even just search for a “defense lawyer near me,” but if you don’t know what to look for, you might not find someone with the experience and skills you need.
-I am attorney Peter Liss and I have over 35 years of experience helping thousands of people fight all types of criminal charges.
+If you have been arrested for any charge, you want to find the best defense attorney to help you fight the charges.
+While you could start by searching online for a “defense lawyer near me,” if you don’t know what to look for, you might not find someone with the required experience and skills.
+I am Peter Liss, Esq., and I have over 35 years of experience helping thousands of people fight all types of criminal charges.
 I can help you with your case from beginning to end, but to make sure you are confident in your representation, I put together this guide on how to find a good criminal defense attorney.

 If this is the first time you’ve found yourself in legal trouble, you might not know where to turn.
-You may be inclined to search online for a “defense attorney near me,” but you probably don’t know what to look for when hiring one.
-While you might consider reviews from past clients or ask your friends or family for recommendations, you’ll ultimately need to make the decision yourself.
-Here are some tips to help you hire the best lawyer for your needs:
+While it’s a good idea to start by looking at reviews from past clients or ask your friends or family for recommendations, you’ll ultimately need to make the final decision yourself.
+Here are some tips to help you find the best lawyer for your needs:

 Check Ratings, Especially on AVVO

 When trying to find the right attorney for your case, check the usual rating sites, like Yelp and Google, but don’t forget to check AVVO, a top legal website that offers ratings and reviews for 95% of all American lawyers.
 I have 75 five-star reviews and a near-perfect rating on AVVO and 5 stars on Yelp and Google.

 Also, see if the attorney has any prestigious awards or honors.
 For example, I have an AV rating from Martindale-Hubbell, meaning my fellow lawyer have judged me to demonstrate the highest level of legal skills and standards in the field.